Sunday, August 30, 2009

 Hello Everyone!

 So I've been here helping out Bruce and becoming introduced to Vermont now for the past week and a half, and it has been quite the experience.
 Bruce has done his best to show me as much as he can, while maximizing his energy.
 We've gone moose hunting (not with a gun of course,) driven up to Smuggler's Notch, went up Mt.
 Mansfield, and visited the town of Stowe.
 We stopped off in the town of Jericho and went to Elmore State Park.
 In the mornings I've also been hiking along parts of the Long Trail, which actually I think is the most beautiful (from Johnson, going north.)
-The Long Trail actually extends through the entirety of Vermont, and I've fallen in love with it.
-I can absolutely see why wonderful people come to Vermont to live, as it
+The Long Trail actually extends through the entirety of Vermont, and I've fallen in love

 has completely won me over as well.